-Rape crisis centers and domestic violence agencies are uniquely positioned to understand the needs of the three related violations - human trafficking, sexual violence, and intimate partner violence, all of which share the removal of emotional and bodily autonomy as the precursor and context for acts of control and violence.
 Rape crisis centers already have contact with survivors of human trafficking.
 They call your hotlines.
 They access your crisis services.
 They attend your support groups and prevention and outreach events.
 Rape crisis centers have contact with people currently experiencing trafficking and likely have survivors of past human trafficking among their clients, volunteers, and staff.
 Survivors of human trafficking may choose not to disclose their trafficking experience or even define it as such.

-Your agencies are already working with survivors of human trafficking when they present seeking support around sexual violence, domestic violence, or assistance with housing, legal, or law enforcement advocacy.
 By learning more about human trafficking and the needs of survivors, you can be intentional about creating physical spaces, training, and programs for survivors of human trafficking.
 You will also be in a better position to expand and help coordinate local and regional options for trafficking survivors, who often lack access to services that are trauma-informed, survivor-centered, and use the empowerment model that is so familiar to those in rape crisis or domestic violence work.